Aino Sibelius: 1930–1957: Later life

 By the 1930s the children had all left home, and Aino wanted to move to Helsinki, nearer to their children.
 During the next few years they spent some time in a rented apartment in Helsinki, but in 1941 they moved back to Ainola with their many grandchildren because of the risk of bombing by the Soviet Union.
 Jean and Aino Sibelius lived there for the rest of their days, where Aino continued to devote herself to her husband and family, and to her vegetable garden.

 1957–1969: Life as a widow

-Jean Sibelius died at Ainola, Järvenpää, on 20 September 1957 and is buried in a garden there.
+Jean Sibelius died at Ainola, Järvenpää, on 20 September 1957 and is buried in the garden.
 Aino continued to live in Ainola after his death; she sorted out family papers and helped Santeri Levas and Erik W. Tawaststjerna who were writing biographies of her late husband.
-She died at Ainola on 8 June 1969, some two months before her 98th birthday, and is buried there with Jean.
+She died at Ainola on 8 June 1969, at age 97, and is buried there next to Jean.

 In 1972 Jean Sibelius's daughters, Eva, Ruth, Katarina, Margareta, and Heidi, sold Ainola to the Finnish State and it was opened to the public as a museum in 1974.